-Almost 50% of babies born with DS will have some type of congenital heart disease, which may be noted at the time of birth or soon after.
-Natural development is often delayed because the baby has low muscle tone, decreased strength, increased movement at the joints, poor balance, posture difficulties, feeding problems, and poor hand use.
-Children with DS also often require increased time to learn complex movements, such as riding a tricycle.
+Approximately 40% to 60% of babies born with DS will have some type of congenital heart disease, which may be noted at the time of birth or soon following birth.
+Motor development (movement) is often delayed because the baby may have low muscle tone, decreased strength, increased movement at the joints, postural and balance difficulties, feeding problems, or challenges with hand use.
+Children with Down syndrome also may experience some vision and hearing challenges, and develop and use language at a slower rate.
+They also often require increased time to learn complex movements, such as riding a tricycle.

 - Vision and hearing problems

-In later childhood and adulthood, people with DS may develop other symptoms, such as:
+In later childhood and adulthood, people with DS may develop other challenges, such as:

 - Difficulty learning complex movement tasks